VladimirShestakov/merge-change/README.md

 ### `$push`

-Push one value to source array

-The source property (in first object) must be an array.
+To push one value to the array property.
+The source property must be an array.

  ```js
  const result = mc(